-The OYS provider will meet with the youth / young adult to review the credit reporting process; the youth / young adults will sign a consent acknowledging that the OYS providers will assist in conducting credit checks annually.
+The OYS provider will meet with the youth and young adults to review the credit reporting process; the youth and young adults will sign a consent acknowledging that the OYS providers will assist in conducting credit checks annually.
 For a young adult who refuses to request a credit report, the Service Provider caseworker must communicate with the OYCM and document in the case file all efforts made to encourage the young adult to request a report.

-Further guidance can be found in the Older Youth Services policy, Chapter 11: Section 01 Older Youth Services.
+The Older Youth Services policy, Chapter 11: Section 01 Older Youth Services, provides further guidance.